T-mclennan/minesweeper-react/README.md

-# Covid-Sweeper: A minesweeper clone built with serverless AWS backend
+# Covid-Sweeper: A minesweeper clone with serverless AWS backend

   ### Click [here](https://covid-sweeper.com/) to try it out!